coderforlife/pyjvm/README.md

    any arguments, then a length-0 array is created.
 For a single argument, the following values are
    acceptable:

-    * integer - creates a length-n array is created
+    * integer - creates a length-n array
     * Java array of same primitive type - creates a copy of the array
     * `array.array` of an appropiate typecode of 'B' - creates an array with a copy of data
     * `bytes`/`bytearray` - creates an array with a copy of data